joelnitta/nectandra_ferns/README.md

 Rscript make.R
 ```

-You will see the targets being built by `drake`, and the final manuscript should be compiled at the end as `manuscript.pdf` in the `ms` folder.
-Other figure pdfs, tables (in rich-text format), and the SI (.doc format) will also be compiled.
+You will see the targets being built by `drake`, and the final manuscript should be compiled at the end as `nectandra_ferns.pdf` and `nectandra_ferns.docx` in the `results` folder.
+Other figure and table files will also be compiled.

 When it's finished, exit the container and take it down: